Historic District & Landmarks Commission

 The Navesink Historic District is generally located along Monmouth Avenue from just west of Browns Dock Road to the east side of Lakeside Avenue, and north on Navesink Avenue from the crossroads with Monmouth Avenue.
 Monmouth Avenue, which comprises the backbone of the district, is part of the King's Highway which is the most historic road in Monmouth County.
 The Navesink District is primarily a 19th-century village which grew around a commercial center at the crossroads of Monmouth Avenue and Navesink Avenue.
 During the 19th century, Navesink was the largest town in the area and provided an economic base for the surrounding area as well as town residents.

 The Middletown Village Historic District, located in central Middletown Township, is the nucleus of the Township's first and foremost settlement.
-Most of the ninety-9 (99) properties within the village district are clustered along Kings Highway and Red Hill Road between Township Hall and Spruce Drive on the east, and Holland Road on the west.
+Most of the ninety-nine (99) properties within the village district are clustered along Kings Highway and Red Hill Road between Township Hall and Spruce Drive on the east, and Holland Road on the west.
 In addition, the district includes properties on Church Street, Liberty Street, Conover Avenue, The Trail, and Penelope Lane.
 Middletown Village is among the oldest permanent English settlements in New Jersey.
 Listed on the National Register of Historic Places in 1974, the district contains important examples of 18th and 19th century building in the state, and includes sites that have a tangible association with the early religious, educational, economic, social and military history of Middletown Township and New Jersey.

 Middletown History: 1665-Present